Cystoscopy: What you should know

 - Bladder perforation or damage

-- Possible side-effects of anaesthesia if used
+- Possible side-effects of anesthesia (if used)

 - Fever in case of urinary infection